-The DPA 2018 supplements the GDPR too, ensuring data adequacy with the EU following Brexit by extending into areas not covered by the EU regulations.
+To ensure data adequacy with the EU in the wake of Brexit, the DPA 2018 also supplements and exceeds the guidelines set out by GDPR.
 The DPA 2018 didn’t so much implement GDPR into UK law as it implemented the EU Law Enforcement Directive, which offers data protection rights whenever data is used for law enforcement purposes.

 Why do we need DPA 2018 when we have GDPR?